 Assessment types can be conducted either in person, at our consulting rooms in Harley Street, London, or remotely via video conferencing.
 For more information please call or enquire below.

 Gathering background information from you about your experiences with learning.

 Carrying out tests of intellectual ability and literacy levels.

-A consultation meeting, immediately after the assessment, to feedback the psychologist's findings and answer your questions.
+A consultation meeting to feedback the psychologist's findings.

 What can you expect as an outcome of the assessment?

 A thorough explanation of your difficulties and the underlying issues.
 This may involve a diagnosis.